 I am heading the Dependable Systems Group.
 We joined the working group Computer Systems & Telematics (CST) at the Institute of Computer Science, Freie Universität Berlin in September 2009.
-My Erdös number is 3 (through Frank Harary and Miroslaw Malek).
+Our field of research is adaptive and resilient computing systems using online versions of machine learning techniques.

 10/2012 - present